 For customers requiring more than 100 Gb/s capture, another option is to utilize the XUP-P3R’s SEP to PCIe add-on card.
 This can achieve up to approximately 200 Gb/s to host memory.
 The second connection goes in an adjacent PCIe slot.
 Note that this option will consume a second CPU, without the option to also record at line rate to persistent memory.

 Customers could also just use two FPGA cards on a motherboard with two or more CPUs.

 Sensors today are getting faster which leads to two CPU challenges.
 First with getting the I/O into the CPU and second getting the sensor data transformed into actionable information.
 FPGAs are often used to close this gap with hardware pre-processing, however even the reduced data volume is enough to still stress the CPU in many cases.

 In this white paper, we investigated how to maximize the PCIe bandwidth to capture up to 100 Gb/s, including using the CPU—capturing to DRAM.
 That still leaves the potential for stressing the CPU, and so in the next white paper we will bypass the CPU entirely for recording direct to NVMe.

-BittWare is using its years of experience helping customers squeeze data into a CPU to generate two Reference Designs to solve these problems.
+BittWare is using its years of experience helping customers squeeze data into a CPU to generate architectural concepts to solve these problems.
 Armed with these, and the ability to deploy at scale by leveraging BittWare’s broad portfolio of FPGA cards and integrated servers, customers can readily construct data capture and recorder appliances for specific use cases.
 Follow BittWare’s social media channels to stay up to date on the latest publications.